Henriknn01/ShopBackend/README.md

 | [Order](http://api.norheimweb.com/order/)           | API endpoint for managing orders                  |
 | [Order Item](http://api.norheimweb.com/order-item/) | API endpoint for managing order items             |

-## Contributing

-We welcome contributions from the community.
-To contribute to the backend, please follow these steps:

-1. Fork the repository
-2. Create a new branch: `git checkout -b feature/your-feature-name`
-3. Make your changes and commit them: `git commit -m 'Add some feature'`
-4. Push to the branch: `git push origin feature/your-feature-name`
-5. Create a pull request

 ## License